The Head of State

 The representative aspect of the role of the Grand Duke is based on the principle of the hereditary devolution of the Crown, which is enshrined in the Constitution.
 This places the Head of State above and beyond political parties and thus guarantees his impartiality.

-He does not have any powers other than those the Constitution and the specific laws formally allocate to him.
+He does not have any powers other than those the Constitution and the specific laws formally allocate to him and exercises executive power jointly with the Government.

 The inviolability of the Grand Duke means that he cannot be accused or prosecuted by anyone, that he is not liable to any jurisdiction and that he cannot be held accountable for his actions.